Noncommutative Complete Intersections: Invariant theory of AS regular algebras and quasi-bireflections

-Now we are ready to prove Theorem \ref{xxthm0.6}.
+Now we are ready to prove Theorem \ref{xxthm0.4}.

 \begin{theorem} Assume that $k$ is of characteristic zero.
-Let $R$ be a connected graded noetherian Auslander regular algebra and $G$ a finite subgroup of $\Aut(R)$.
-If $R^G$ is a wci, then it is cyclotomic Gorenstein. \end{theorem}
+Let $R$ be a connected graded noetherian Auslander regular algebra and $G$ be a finite subgroup of $\Aut(R)$.
+If $R^G$ is a wci, then it is cyclotomic Gorenstein.
+In particular, if $R^G$ is a (gci) or an (nci) then it is cyclotomic Gorenstein. \end{theorem}